-In Poland a jury has started hearing evidence against 14 former Nazis accused of war crimes at a concentration camp near the town of Lublin.
+Background: In Poland a jury has started hearing evidence against 14 former Nazis accused of war crimes at a concentration camp near the town of Lublin.
 The trial began in Dusseldorf two years ago but moved to Poland on Wednesday (5 October) to hear witnesses too old or ill to travel to West Germany.

 SYNOPSIS: At least 250,000 prisoners died in the Majdanek concentration camp in western Poland during the Second World War.
 They were killed by the Nazis in the camp's gas chambers or through other forms of liquidation.
 Aside from Auschwitz, Majdanek was the biggest Nazi concentration camp but unlike Auschwitz it wasn't destroyed by the Germans.
 Majdanek has been preserved by the Poles and turned into a national museum.
 All the major features including the gas chambers -- and a mound of ashes -- have been preserved.